basp-group/SARA-CALIB-realdata/README.md

-# SARA-CALIBRATION-RI-V2
+# SARA-Calib-RI-v2
-Joint DDE calibration and imaging for RI via non-convex optimisation applied to real RI observations
+Joint DDE calibration and imaging via non-convex optimisation applied to real RI observations

 The code will be available soon.